iredmail/docs/en_US/faq/backup.restore.md

 > SQL credentials.

 ### LDAP

+!!! attention

+    * If you backup with `slapcat` command, you must restore the backup with `slapadd` command.
+    * If you backup with `ldapsearch` command or phpLDAPadmin, you must restore the backup with `ldapadd` command.

 #### How to restore OpenLDAP backup

 Backup script runs command `slapcat` to dump whole LDAP tree as a backup, it